vaibhavnegi986/HandyMan/README.md

 # HandyMan

 **HandyMan** is a hybrid mobile application built using the **Ionic** framework and **Angular**.
-It is a **hobby project** that provides a simple and intuitive way for users to connect with local service providers for various home maintenance and repair tasks.
+It is a **hobby project** that provides a simple and intuitive way for users to connect with local service providers for various home maintenance and repair related tasks.
 The application consumes a **Node.js API** to perform all of its data-related operations.

-To access this application on [https://anirudhsingh20.github.io/HandyMan](https://anirudhsingh20.github.io/HandyMan)
+To access this application: [https://anirudhsingh20.github.io/HandyMan](https://anirudhsingh20.github.io/HandyMan)

 ## Key Features